Skip to content

 What skills are we expecting of trustees?

-We would suggest that basic digital skills, as outlined by digital skills charity Go ON UK, should be a given.
+We would suggest that essential digital skills, as outlined in the Department for Education’s Essential digital skills framework, should be a given.
 Trustees should be able to:

 Communicate: Communicate, interact, collaborate, share and connect with others